acrolinx/helm/resources/core-platform/tools/support-package-user-manual.md

 $ chmod +x support-package.sh
 ```
 #### 2. Run
-Execute the script to collect evidence:
+Assuming you have a Standard Stack installation in the `acrolinx` and `acrolinx-system` namespaces, execute the script to collect evidence:
 ```
-$ ./support-package.sh
+$ ./support-package.sh -n acrolinx -s acrolinx-system
 ```

 **Note:** *Try run the support package script frequently to capture relevant logs and error events when a problem is discovered in your deployment.*

 When you run the script, it creates an archive of the collected data from your Kubernetes cluster.
-It contains details about the existing resources (Namespaces, Pods, ConfigMaps, ... ) related to the Acrolinx deployment.
+It contains details about the existing resources (`Namespaces`, `Pods`, `ConfigMaps`, ... ) related to the Acrolinx deployment.
 You can locate this archive in the script execution directory to check the collected output.

+:point_right: The script _doesn't_ collect any `Secret`s or `ConfigMap` data.

 The support package archive's naming format is `support-package-<timestamp_ISO_8601>` with extension `.tar.bz2`.